-- ensure the copy form option is selected and a faculty code added in the Application information section of a course in the collection tool - and also set the overall copy form preference to Yes in web-link.
+- ensure the copy form option is selected in the Application information section of α course in the collection tool - and also set the overall copy form preference to Yes in web-link.

 If an applicant has applied to a provider for more than one course, a PDF is available for each course.